 What is Bowen Therapy?

-Like the Bowen technique for humans, it addresses the whole central nervous system, helps to release muscle spasm, relieve congested kidneys and to stimulate the lymphatic system.
+Like the Bowen technique for humans, it addresses the whole animal.
+It stimulates the central nervous system, helps to release tension in the fascia, acts on the deeper organs and stimulates the lymphatic system.
+The animal gets relief of pain and stiffness and it supports the animal’s overall muscular skeletal system.
 It is subtle and relaxing for the animal.

 In a Bowen treatment, using fingers and thumbs, a series of selectively placed moves are executed to address the fascia lying between the muscles and skin.
 The fascia forms a continuous sheath throughout the body and houses nerves, muscles, lymph and blood vessels, and organs.